yanfali/keyboards/soarer/tools/README.md

 to use these tools to customize my converter I'm adding them here for easy access.

+## Building

 ```sh
 cd build/linux
 make
 ```

+## Usage

+The commands require access to rawhid which requires root privileges by default, so run the commands `scinfo`, `scrd`, `scrd` and `scwr` using sudo.
+When I ran scinfo it caused the teensy to stop responding to keyboard commands.
+Only unplugging it from usb forced it to reboot.